nikouu/TinyWordle/README.md

 Actually made it larger

 ### Taking the internal implementation of dotnet functions
-Theoretrically this then gets rid of the guards and other overheads
+Theoretrically this then gets rid of the guards and other overheads.
+But turns out this is way too above what I'm doing because I have to unravel lots of stuff

 ## Result